 Pauline began her career in education as a teacher of English.
 In addition to working in colleges in the north of England and on the south coast, Pauline has worked in a large city education authority where she was involved in primary, secondary and tertiary reorganisation.

-EMLC Academy Trust Strategic Board Director since 12 February 2013
+EMLC Academy Trust Board of Trustee since 11 April 2017

 EMLC Academy Trust Strategic Board Director since 11 June 2013